 Alaska: From Fairbanks to Anchorage

 Join us in a journey from Alaska's Golden Heart city, Fairbanks, to its largest, Anchorage, along the historic Parks Highway.
-Along the way, we'll soak in therapeutic hot springs, hike through boreal forests and over alpine tundra, raft a white-water river, and explore unique Alaska treasures, not least of which is Denali National Park and its abundant wildlife.
+Along the way, we'll kayak through Talkeetna's scenic lakes, hike through boreal forests and over alpine tundra, raft a white-water river, and explore unique Alaska treasures, not least of which is Denali National Park and its abundant wildlife.
 During our week we will discover the wide diversity of Alaska's natural beauty and meet a few of its characters along the way.

 NOTE: This is the same itinerary as Alaska: From Anchorage to Fairbanks but in reverse.